feng443/RUDSWeek5Matplotlib/Pymaceuticals/Pymaceuticals.md

 ## Aanlysis

-1. Only one Drug, Capomulin, was observed to have positive effect on reduce the tumor size, and better survival rate among four.
+1. Only one drug, Capomulin, was observed to have positive effect on reduce the tumor size, and better survival rate among four.
+Others does not show significant difference from the placebo.
 2. Metastatic Spread has a significant large standard error.
 More analysis is needed to proof the hypothesis for any drug is better on this aspect than others.
 3. Standard error for all parameters grow with time

+## Imports and Constants

 ```python